beaker-project/beaker/documentation/user-guide/beaker-provided-tasks.rst

 ============================

-The ``/distribution/beaker/dogfood`` task runs Beaker's test suite (unit tests and selenium tests) on a test system.
+The ``/distribution/beaker/dogfood`` task runs Beaker's test suite (unit tests) on a test system.
 It can be configured to either run the tests from the development branch of Beaker or the most recent released version.